Career Information Spotlight Sessions

 Belmont is the only school in the Sooke School District which offers Cosmetology and Esthetics elective classes for students in Grades 9 to 12.
 The topics covered in the classes ranges from hairstyling techniques, hair cutting, pemanent waving, nail care, skin care, facials, make-up applicaiton, etc. Students will also receive career employment and salon management skills.

-TASK (Trades Awareness Skills and Knowledge)
+TASK (Trades Awareness Skills and Knowledge) – a district program

 The Trades Awareness (TASK) is a “hands on” program and is offered in partnership with Camosun College.
 TASK exposes interested students to various construction and mechanical trades as they explore units in carpentry,electrical, plumbing and metal trades.
 The program also provides students with industry certifications (eg. First Aid, Safety Star, WHMIS and Fall Arrest) that employers would be looking for when hiring entry level employees.
 Work experience is also a key component of the TASK Program and gives students an opportunity to develop employability skills which may lead to a paid job and an apprenticeship.
 Belmont does not offer TASK however Royal Bay Secondary School offers TASK during first semester and Edward Milne Community School offers TASK semester 2.
 For more information please contact Mrs. Nicholson at firstname.lastname@example.org